SuperNG6/MSI-B360-Big-Sur-EFI/README.md

 # Update 2019/01/21

+### It is highly recommended to upgrade to the latest version to solve USB problems

-### If your USB is not available, try another EFI.
+## If your USB is not available, try another EFI.

 https://github.com/SuperNG6/MSI-b360-10.14.2-EFI/tree/MSI-b360-10.14.2-EFI-USBPort